 ATO and Prostate Cancer

-Previous studies disclosed that ATO induced apoptosis and cytotoxicity effect on ovarian (MDAH 2774) and prostate cancer cell lines (DU145 and PC-3) significantly with the hydroxyanisole butylation experiments.
+Previous studies disclosed that ATO significantly induced apoptosis and cytotoxicity effect on ovarian (MDAH 2774) and prostate cancer cell lines (DU145 and PC-3) with the hydroxyanisole butylated experiments.
 On the other hand, they have reported that ATO has additive lethal effects with Etoposide, Cisplatin, and Adriamycin.
 They have also suggested to other researchers that ATO alone or in combination with chemotherapeutic remedies can be considered as a suitable and novel drug for the treatment of ovarian and prostate cancers (44, 45).

 Figure 2.
 ATO and autophagy